 – Wash all vegetables and fruits before eating.

-- Drink only milk, juice and ciders that have been pasteurized.
+– Drink only pasteurized (not raw) milk, juice and ciders.

 – Avoid swallowing water when swimming.